-During 2015, we drilled 9 development wells in Texas with 20 wells being completed and producing at December 31, 2015.
+During 2015, we drilled 9 vertical development wells in Texas.
+We completed and placed on production 20 wells, leaving 1 well drilled but not yet completed and on production as of December 31, 2015.
+All of the wells drilled in 2015 were successful.

-During 2014, we drilled 135 development wells in Texas with 125 wells being completed and producing at December 31, 2014.
+During 2014, we drilled 135 vertical development wells in Texas.
+We completed and placed on production 125 wells, leaving 12 wells drilled but not yet completed and on production at December 31, 2014.
 All wells drilled in Texas during 2014 were successful.
-Also during 2014, we drilled 7 wells in Kansas and 6 of these wells were successful and 1 was a dry hole.
+Also during 2014, we drilled 7 vertical wells in Kansas.
+6 of these wells were successful and 1 was a dry hole.